 Golden Rule when solving issues on your Peloton

 Most users agree with this rule when trying to solve weird issues with the Peloton equipment.
-Quite simply, power off the device and remove the power cord from the outlet along with any other wired connections.
+Simply, power off the device and remove the power cord from the outlet and any other wired connections.

-Is Peloton app unable to sync activity into Apple Watch?
+Is the Peloton app unable to sync activity into Apple Watch?

-This problem is associated more with the app software as opposed to storage or restoring the Peloton Bike.
+This problem is associated more with the app software than storage or restoring the Peloton Bike.
 If you are facing this issue, here is what you can do:

 For most users facing this sync issue, the above sequence works for the most part.
-Give it a shot if you are stuck with syncing issues between Peloton app and Apple Health.
+Give it a shot if you are stuck with problems syncing between the Peloton app and Apple Health.

 We hope this helped you fix annoying issues on your Peloton Bike.